lunasofia/ITMAT_circularRNA/README.txt

 Similarly, the removeIDs file (which has a list of IDs to remove from the fastq file, one ID per line) is only necessary if the general normalization pipeline is not specified (by including a path for BLAST).
-If BLAST is not specified, then mitochondrial IDs will also NOT be removed.
+Note that if no normalization is desired, this file could be empty.
+However, the files will still be normalized for size.

 ---------- RUNNING THE PIPELINE ----------
  Necessary Flags: